 I have found the Visual Vocabulary chart from the Financial Times to be useful in selecting the right type of graph.
 I also have another great book on my bookshelf that is full of guidance: Information Dashboard Design.

-One power tip that has stuck with me over the years is to colour code your data appropriately.
-For example, if there is one line or bar or slice that is most important make it a bit thicker or a vibrant colour.
+One power tip that has stuck with me over the years is to color-code your data appropriately.
+For example, if there is one line or bar or slice that is most important make it a bit thicker or a vibrant color.
 If the other data is less important maybe show it all in different shades of grey.
 That way the data point you want people to look at will “pop” off of the page or screen, and attention will be focused there.
-Remember that colour also carries a subtext, anything coloured Red will likely be interpreted as bad, and Green as good!
+Remember that color also carries a subtext, anything colored Red will likely be interpreted as bad, and Green as good!